meilisearch/ecommerce-demo/README.md

 > **Warning**
 > Ensure that you are using a Node version compatible with the one in `.nvmrc`.

-Install the dependencies with Yarn:
+Install the dependencies with Yarn 3:

 ```bash
 yarn install